Aircoookie/WLED/usermods/PIR_staircase/README.md

-## Usermod automatic Staircase
+# Usermod automatic Staircase

-This usermod makes your staircase look cool animated lights.
+This usermod makes your staircase look cool with animated lights.
 PIR or ultrasonic sensors at the top and bottom of your stairs are required:

-- When the bottom sensor detects movement, the stairs will light up bottom-to-top step by step in the selected color effect.
+- When the bottom or top sensor detects movement, the stairs will light up bottom-to-top or vice versa step by step in the selected color effect.
-- When the top sensor detects movement, the stairs will light up top-to-bottom step by step in the selected color effect.
 - The stairs lights will switch off in the direction of the last sensor detection, and will always switch on when one of the sensors detects movement, even if an effect is still running.
 It can therewith handle multiple people on the stairs gracefully.